LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## About CE

-This is a stable yet continual updating version of GEGL Effects that can co-exist with a designated old version of GEGL Effects (that i recommend people avoid).
+This is a stable yet continual updating version of GEGL Effects that can co-exist with a designated old version of GEGL Effects (that I recommend people avoid).
 Presets from said old stable GEGL Effects will not work with this version .
 You can find old stable here. https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/main

 You are expected to also download GEGL InnerGlow, GEGL Bevel GEGL Glass On Text and  GEGL zzstrokebevelimage GEGL Shiny Text.
 The plugin will not work correctly without them.